 If you want your content to have the most impact both from a search standpoint and marketing and sales aspect, then develop dynamic content.
 With dynamic content, you can continually update your hotel’s online story while creating a consistent stream of fresh content and relevancy to the visitor and to search engines.
 Blogging is a great way to keep your website from being static and dull.
 Make sure you are providing content to consumers along every stage of the customer journey, from research to booking to traveling.
 An effective way to amplify your brand’s online presence is through the creative use of visuals coupled with a compelling story.

 Before you begin your hotel’s content marketing strategy, gather some information about what your ideal guest is and tailor that personalization to your hotel’s message on the website and social media channels.
-Keep your story consistent across all channels and make sure to add value by providing consumers with relevant information at the right time and in the right context.
+Keep your story consistent across all channels and make sure to add value by providing consumers with relevant information at the right time and in the proper context.
 Be the local expert in the community by adding informative content that would speak directly to your target audience.
-Informative content includes things to do around the area, travel tips, specials, new renovations and other hotel updates.
+Informative content includes things to do around the area, travel tips, specials, new renovations, and other hotel updates.

 When devising your content marketing strategy, don’t forget to align it with your social media efforts.
 With social media, you can encourage interconnectedness through user-generated content, especially when you share valuable tips about local attractions nearby.
 Social media allows you to keep the relationship going with the guest before booking, during their stay, and after checking out.
 Be everywhere your guests are so that your hotel is always top of mind during the research and booking phase.